A project of the Partnership for a New American Economy

 Percent of state’s population that is immigrant

 Top countries of origin

 In the coming years, science, technology, engineering, and math—or STEM—fields are projected to be a key part of US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Connecticut, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009, almost 40 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-In recent years, noncitizens have also earned more than two out of every three engineering PhDs granted in the state.
+For Connecticut, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 40 percent of the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+In recent years, non-citizens have also earned more than two out of every three engineering PhDs granted in the state.
 Despite that, these students are often forced to go home after graduation because the US immigration system gives them few options for staying in the US.

 Immigration Reform = Economic Growth in Connecticut

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Connecticut.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 10,000 jobs and more than $470 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 3,800 jobs and add more than $282 million to Gross State Product by 2014.
 In addition, the new H-1B visas awarded to Connecticut between 2010 and 2013 will translate into 8,153 new jobs for U.S.-born workers in the state by 2020.